PrefectHQ/terraform-provider-prefect/docs/resources/deployment_schedule.md

 page_title: "prefect_deployment_schedule Resource - prefect"
 subcategory: ""
 description: |-
   The resource deployment_schedule represents a schedule for a deployment.
+Note that only one schedule is supported per deployment.
+Support for multiple schedules is planned.
 ---

 # prefect_deployment_schedule (Resource)

 The resource `deployment_schedule` represents a schedule for a deployment.
+Note that only one schedule is supported per deployment.
+Support for multiple schedules is planned.

 ## Example Usage